Charlotte School of Law FAQs

 Will I have to go to court?

-If your case is scheduled for trial, you will have to go to court and will be expected to participate in your case.
-While we expect most cases will settle, we do expect a number of cases to go to trial, and the results of those cases will likely determine what happens.
+If your case reaches the discovery phase, you will have to give sworn testimony outside of a courtroom.
+If your case is scheduled for trial, you will have to go to court and will be expected to give testimony and otherwise participate in your case.
+While some cases may settle, we do expect a number of cases to go to trial, and the results of those cases may determine certain aspects of how similar pending cases are treated.

 Federal vs State Court